bruxy70/Garbage-Collection/README.md

 # Example configuration.yaml entry
 garbage_collection:
   sensors:
-  - name: waste # Each week on Monday and Wednesday.
+  - name: Regular waste # Each week on Monday and Wednesday.
 No collection on Christmas, added extra collection on the 27th
     frequency: "weekly"
     collection_days:
     - mon